Shirley Porter: Litter

-In January 1979, a series of strikes began to unfold as part of the "Winter of Discontent".
-Westminster was struck by the striking rubbish collectors and mounting waste in the streets.
-As a result, Porter opened thirty-three emergency rubbish dumps across the borough.
+In January 1979, strikes began as part of the "Winter of Discontent".
+Rubbish collectors in Westminster went on strike and there was mounting waste in the streets.
+Porter opened 33 emergency rubbish dumps across the borough.
 Porter told press reporters that they would privatise rubbish collection if the strikers did not return to work.
 This practice was installed later on.
 Porter's successive litter campaigns included the "Cleaner London Campaign", followed by the "Cleaner City Initiative" in 1980.
 Activities included the deployment of additional street sweepers in particularly squalor-ridden areas of Westminster for a 2–3 week period.
 Porter also increased the regularity of rubbish collections and convinced local businesses to sponsor litter bins.

-She threatened to resign in September 1980 when her department of Highways and Works faced a £1 million budget cut; "I will resign in the event that they cut our basic services and that means keeping our frontline services and a clean and litter-free city."
+She threatened to resign in September 1980 when her department of Highways and Works faced a £1- million budget cut: "I will resign in the event that they cut our basic services and that means keeping our frontline services and a clean and litter-free city."
 In 1981, Porter launched "Operation Spring Clean", a cleaning blitz of the West End.
 In a 1991 appearance on Desert Island Discs, Porter said: "I really just feel so strongly that it isn't right for people to live in a dirty environment, and in an unpleasant environment.
 And it isn't just litter: I’m talking about the whole quality of life.
 When you live in pleasant surroundings, I think you are a better person."

 Soho sex trade

 In the late 1970s, Soho residents were troubled by the growing sex industry.
 Between 1965 and 1982, the number of sex shops had risen from 31 to 65.
 In 1982 Porter became Chairman of the General Purposes Committee and set to work in alleviating the issue.
 Porter and her aides soon proceeded with a fact-finding mission.
 The Local Government (Miscellaneous Provisions) Act 1982 stipulated that Westminster could shut down any pornographer that did not hold a licence.
 Porter soon decided that the number of sex shops in Soho would be limited to 20.
-The legislation also ensured that any successful applicants would require a minimum of six months residency in the UK as well as a clean police record.
+The legislation also ensured that successful applicants would require a minimum of six months' residency in the UK as well as a clean police record.
 It was also legislated that sex shops would have to conceal their practice with blinds.
 Other measures included the requirement of business owners to keep a register of their staff.
 By February 1983, just 13 sex shops remained in Soho.